tajwarabraraleef/3Dpix2pix-for-prostate-brachytherapy/README.md

 This code can be used for other 3D image to image translation task by modifying the network architectures according to the data dimensions.

+A follow-up of this work can be found here.

 ### Citation
 ```
 @article{aleef2021centre,